pallets/flask/docs/appcontext.rst

     first request, any changes will not be applied consistently.
 Make sure all imports, decorators, functions, etc. needed to set up the application are done before running it.

-    This typically means that you attempted to use functionality that needed to interface with the current application object in some way.
-    To solve this, set up an application context with app.app_context().

 Manually Push a Context
 -----------------------